 1. Trial Schedule.

-The schedule for the first day of trial is typically 9:00 a.m. to 5:00 p.m. with two fifteen (15) minute breaks and a one (1) hour lunch break.
-The parties must appear at 9:00 a.m. to discuss preliminary matters with the Court.
-The Court will call a jury panel only when it is satisfied the case is ready for trial.
+The schedule for the first day of trial is typically 8:30 a.m. to 5:00 p.m. with two fifteen (15) minute breaks and a one (1) hour lunch break.
+The parties must appear at 8:30 a.m. to discuss preliminary matters with the Court.
+The Court will call a jury panel only when satisfied that the case is ready for trial.
 Depending on the nature of the case, jury selection may take only a few hours or a few days.
 The parties should be prepared to proceed with opening statements and witness examination immediately after jury selection.
-Fridays are usually reserved for the Court's calendar.
-As a result, trial may not be held on Fridays or the schedule may be shortened, unless the jury is deliberating, or the court's calendar allows trial to proceed on a regular schedule.
-Therefore, trial will generally begin on Monday and continue through Thursday, with a shortened or dark Friday schedule.
+Thursday is usually reserved for the Court's calendar.